jmrnilsson/ps-avisynth-deshake/README.md

 # Powershell video deshaker script generator
-Using Gunnar Thalin's excellent [Deshaker-plugin](http://www.guthspot.se/video/deshaker.htm) can be a tedious task because of settings.
+Using Gunnar Thalin's excellent [Deshaker-plugin](http://www.guthspot.se/video/deshaker.htm) can be tedious because of settings.
 This script generates the necessary AviSynth and VirtualDub-scripts with some default-settings so that it can be done in a single stroke.

 ## Requirements
 1. VirtualDub x86-version